-This does not mean you can’t protect yourself from the majority of common threats however.
+This does not mean you can't protect yourself from the majority of common threats however.
 Not only can you do so, but you can do so quite effectively without even using an anti-virus product.
-I wouldn’t recommend that Windows users go without any software protection, but my point is that anti-virus software plays a much less significant role for the savvy computer user who relies on more effective means of protection than any software product can provide.
+I wouldn't recommend that Windows users go without any protection, but my point is that anti-virus software plays a much less significant role for the savvy computer user who relies on more effective means of protection than any software product can provide.

 Security is a dish best served cold.
 And in layers.
 Here are some of the key security practices i would suggest for most anyone, especially the casual computer user who is at the greatest risk due to their lack of technical knowledge:

-- Realize that malicious software isn’t likely to be considered malicious by your anti-virus product until after it is known to exist and a signature is developed and pushed out by the vendor, leaving you completely vulnerable in the interim.
+- Realize that malicious software isn't likely to be considered malicious by your anti-virus product until after it is known to exist and a signature has been developed and pushed out by the vendor, leaving you completely vulnerable in the interim.
 Also realize that the existence of some exploits and malware may never be known.

 - By learning just a handful of good security practices, the burden of protection will naturally shift more toward the smarter you and away from your dumber anti-virus software.